,

 The platform captures insights from user interactions and uses them to improve models over time.
 Fujitsu calls this “incremental learning.”
 Models get better at specific business tasks through accumulated experience with actual organizational workflows.

-This applies to individual models and to multi-agent systems where multiple AI agents coordinate on complex tasks.
+This applies to individual models and to multi agent systems where multiple AI agents coordinate on complex tasks.
 The platform supports Model Context Protocol, an open standard that lets different AI agents discover each other’s capabilities, share context, and coordinate actions.

 Who Is the Fujitsu AI Platform For?

 This is what Fujitsu means by “sovereign AI.”
 Complete control over your models, your data, and your infrastructure.
+For a broader look at how companies are investing in this space, check out our coverage of enterprise AI news.

 Fujitsu CEO on AI and Human Collaboration